-If you have a small or medium business and your application for credit is refused by one of the participating banks you may apply to the Credit Review Office to have your case reviewed.
+If you have a small or medium business and your application for credit is refused by one of the participating banks, you can apply to the Credit Review Office to have your case reviewed.

-The Credit Guarantee Scheme encourages additional lending to small and medium businesses who are commercially viable but have difficulty in accessing credit.
-Under the Scheme eligible applicants will be helped to get a loan and to establish a favourable credit history.
-Since 23 February 2015, changes to the Credit Guarantee Scheme include increasing the maximum length of the guarantee from 3 to 7 years.
-Also, the Scheme now allows for refinancing loans where the business’s bank is exiting the Irish credit market.
-You can find out more in the information booklet about the Scheme.
-There are also Customer Frequently Asked Questions (pdf) and eligibility criteria.
+The Credit Guarantee Scheme encourages additional lending to small and medium businesses who are commercially viable but have difficulty accessing credit.
+Under the Scheme, eligible applicants will be helped to get a loan and build up favourable credit history.
+Find out more in the Scheme’s information booklet.

-If your business is having difficulties, you can apply to the Small Business Advice Programme for free advice.
+If your business is having difficulties and you have fewer than 10 employees, you can apply to the Small Business Advice Programme for free advice.

 The Chartered Accountants Voluntary Advice service (CAVA) can give free advice and assistance on your business affairs such as bookkeeping, business debts, VAT or payroll issues.
-Contact your local Citizens Information Service or MABS office to see if they offer the service.
-You can also call (01) 6377218 or email email@example.com.
+Call (01) 6377218 or email email@example.com.